Bursary & Free Meals 2021/22

 - Working Tax Credit run-on – paid for 4 weeks after someone stops qualifying for Working Tax Credit

 Free meals will be equivalent to £2.41 per day.
-Credit will be available on student ID cards and will be refreshed each day.
-Any remaining credit will be lost at the end of each day.
+Credit of £12.05 will be available on student ID cards and will be refreshed each week.
+Any remaining credit will be lost at the end of each week.

 Further information for Asylum Seekers

-Accompanied asylum seeking children (under 18 with an adult relative or partner)
+Accompanied asylum seeking children (those under 18 with an adult relative or partner)